-Laryngitis is an inflammation of your voice box (larynx), which causes you to have a hoarse voice.
+Laryngitis is an inflammation of the mucus membranes of your voice box (larynx), which causes you to have a hoarse voice.
 It is most commonly due to an infection, usually a virus.

 What is laryngitis?